portworx/px-dev/install_run_ubuntu.md

 * Instance Type: c3.xlarge
 * Number of instances: 3
 * Storage:
-  - /dev/xvda: 8GB boot device
+  - /dev/xvda: 8 GB boot device
-  - /dev/xvdb: 2GB for container storage
+  - /dev/xvdb: 2 GB for container storage
-  - /dev/xvdc: 42.9GB for container storage
+  - /dev/xvdc: 42.9 GB for container storage
 * (optional) Tag: add value 'px-cluster1' as the name

 Volumes used for container data can be magnetic or SSD.
 PX-Lite will apply different policies based on storage devices capabilities.